-- The treatment of owls in Harry Potter.
-Possibly justified in-universe since owls seem to be at least partially magical in the Potter Verse as it's been noted a number of times that they can find the recipient of a letter without an address.
-However, this led to an all-too-real Red Stapler situation, which J. K. Rowling herself has come out against.
+- The owl's abilty to find the recipient of a letter without an address has led to an all-too-real Red Stapler situation, which J. K. Rowling herself has come out against.
 Also the behind-the-scenes special features on the DVDs have twice felt the need to directly address the fact that owls do not actually make good pets.

-- Particularly bad is the scene when Harry attempts to feed Hedwig vegetables.
+- Harry attempts to feed Hedwig (owls are carnivores) vegetables.
 Not his fault — the Dursleys hadn't given Harry anything else to eat himself — but Harry would have been wiser to use the veggies as bait for mice or bugs than to expect Hedwig to eat them.
 Perhaps as a Lampshade Hanging, Hedwig reacts with disgust.

 - Letting any pet as tiny as a rat sleep in a boy's bed, even if it's not an adult animagus, is a good way to get it squashed, be bitten or scratched, or end up with rat waste all over your sheets and/or holes chewed in your mattress.